 Men and women respond differently to traumatic stress, but the neurobiological basis for this is not understood.
 Diagnoses and treatment of post-traumatic stress disorder (PTSD) would likely benefit by understanding these sex differences--only a fraction of patients respond to current standard treatments and many more go undiagnosed or misdiagnosed.
 Women are twice as likely as men to develop symptoms of PTSD following a traumatic experience.
 They are also affected longer, and tend to re-experience trauma through flashbacks, nightmares, and intrusive memories more than men.
 Clinical studies indicate that women with PTSD are more likely to show an internalizing phenotype (associated with comorbid anxiety and depression) whereas men are more likely to show an externalizing phenotype (associated with comorbid aggression, substance abuse and impulsivity).

 PTSD is a disorder that develops after exposure to a traumatic event and is associated with dysfunction in the normal stress response.
 Most people who experience a traumatic event develop an acute stress response that resembles PTSD but resolves within a month without treatment.
-But for nearly 10% of the general population and 30% of post-war veterans, this stress response is prolonged and exaggerated.
-Affected individuals can remain chronically symptomatic for over 50 years with debilitating symptoms that interfere with daily functioning.
+But for nearly 10% of the general population, this stress response is prolonged and exaggerated.
+Affected individuals can remain chronically symptomatic for decades with debilitating symptoms that interfere with daily functioning.
 Clinical manifestations of PTSD include a wide range of symptoms that overlap with other psychiatric conditions, leading to the pervasive misdiagnosis of PTSD.
 No biomarkers specific to PTSD currently exist; thus, diagnosis is almost exclusively based on subjective observational reports.
 No PTSD-specific medications exist, resulting in treatment challenges.

 According to the current Diagnostic and Statistical Manual of Mental Disorders (DSM-5), PTSD diagnosis requires the presence of four symptom clusters: re-experiencing, avoidance, negative alterations in cognition/mood, and hyperarousal.